Building a world in which everyone thrives

 Works in Progress by a Practical Visionary

 Many people coming to me for career counseling at NGOabroad, are not prepared to enter international work.
 One, they do not know the realities on the ground – how people live in remote villages or peri-urban slums.
-Two, they do not have the necessary skills.
-Three, coming from privilege, their attitude may inadvertently thwart progress.
-This book is primarily for those in the Global North; because those coming from the developing world could have written the chapters on the realities on the ground and attitude.
-Most books are theoretical; this is very practical.
+Two, they do not have the necessary skills; they have learned issues but not how to craft a solution.
+Most books are theoretical; this is very practical explaining HOW you create change in communities or nations, either internationally or in your home country.
+Published by McFarland Publishers in Jefferson, North Carolina.
+Get from McFarland here.

 International Development: Brilliant Solutions

-The World Bank did a “listening tour” and talked to 60,000 poor people in 23 countries about their needs and priorities.
-Rather than expatriates determining the priorities, in Participatory Development, the people themselves identify their needs and craft the solutions.
-Let us listen to what the poor propose.
-I then point to stellar models which could be replicated: literacy in India; health program in Bangladesh; economic empowerment and community development in Ghana; rural development in Nepal.
-Plus, if you have a hunger to help, learn the ways you can create change in and from your home country.
+The World Bank did a “listening tour” and talked to 60,000 people in 23 countries about their priorities.
+Rather than expatriates determining priorities, in Participatory Development, the people themselves identify their needs and craft the solutions.
+Let us listen to what they propose.
+I then point to stellar models which could be replicated: literacy in India; health in Bangladesh; economic empowerment and community development in Ghana; environmental solutions in Costa Rica and Bangladesh.
+If you have a hunger to help, learn the ways you can create change in and from your home country.